Human rights in Bahrain: Information Control

-Internet censorship
+Internet Censorship

 Internet censorship in Bahrain is classified as pervasive in the political and social areas, as substantial in Internet tools, and as selective in conflict/security by the OpenNet Initiative in August 2009.
 Bahrain was placed on Reporters Without Borders' list of Internet Enemies in 2012.

 On 5 January 2009 the Ministry of Culture and Information issued an order (Resolution No 1 of 2009) pursuant to the Telecommunications Law and Press and Publications Law of Bahrain that regulates the blocking and unblocking of websites.
 This resolution requires all ISPs – among other things – to procure and install a website blocking software solution chosen by the Ministry.
 The Telecommunications Regulatory Authority ("TRA") assisted the Ministry of Culture and Information in the execution of the said Resolution by coordinating the procurement of the unified website blocking software solution.
 This software solution is operated solely by the Ministry of Information and Culture and neither the TRA nor ISPs have any control over sites that are blocked or unblocked.

+Internet censorship in Bahrain applies to anything that the Bahraini government deems inappropriate; this includes but is not limited to: political websites, independent journalism, pornographic websites, and more.

+The internet is a primary source of news and information for many Bahrainis, with platforms like Twitter and Facebook serving as key outlets.
+However, only media organizations based outside Bahrain can report on local political matters without facing restrictions.
+Many independent, foreign-based news websites are blocked within the country.

+Despite the government's tight grip on information, opposition websites and foreign news outlets based outside Bahrain still attract traffic from users inside the country who bypass restrictions using proxy servers, dynamic IP addresses, and VPN applications.
+The government had previously blocked access to tools like Google Translate and Google cached pages that could help users circumvent these blocks, but these services became accessible again in May 2019.

+Censorship in Bahrain intensified following the prodemocracy protests of 2011, where online media played a pivotal role.
+Since then, strict controls on digital content have been maintained.
+Political content is widely restricted, though platforms such as YouTube, Facebook, Twitter, and international blog-hosting services remain accessible.
+However, several messaging and livestreaming applications have been blocked by authorities.